-First Aid, CPR, A.E.D. and Oxygen Provider: Safety first!
+- 3. DAN Diving First Aid for Professional Divers First Aid, CPR, A.E.D. and Oxygen Provider: Safety first!
 Commercial divers industry-wide are required to maintain up-to-date versions of these certifications to ensure job site safety.

-Kirby Morgan Hat User/Operator Certification: You will gain an operational knowledge of maintenance requirements for your critical life support systems provided by Kirby Morgan.
+- 9. Kirby Morgan Hat User/Operator Certification: You will gain an operational knowledge of maintenance requirements for your critical life support systems provided by Kirby Morgan.

-Cylinder Services Fill Station Technician (FST): This certificate demonstrates that you are trained to operate a fill station.
+- 12. Cylinder Services Fill Station Technician (FST): This certificate demonstrates that you are trained to operate a fill station.